icbi-lab/nextNEOpi/README.md

 # NeoEpitope predictions Nextflow Pipeline
-Pipeline takes fastq file from Tumor and Normal samples and optionally RNAseq from tumor to predict neoepitopes.
+Pipeline takes fastq files from Tumor and Normal samples (WES or WGS) and optionally RNAseq from tumor to predict neoepitopes.

 The pipeline uses the following tools: